sorairolake/qrtool/README.md

 qrtool encode -t ansi-true-color --foreground brown --background lightslategray "QR code"
 ```

-Note that lossy conversion may be performed depending on the color depth
+Note that lossy conversion may be performed depending on the color space
-supported by the output format.
+supported by the method to specify a color, the color depth supported by the
+output format, etc.

 ### Supported input image formats